Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Japanese traditional cultural experience

-Japan's culture spans an enormous range — from traditional arts such as the tea ceremony (sado), ikebana (flower arranging), and calligraphy (shodo), to pop culture phenomena like anime, manga, and video games.
-Through various hands-on programs, visitors can do more than just observe; they can actively participate in and experience Japanese culture for themselves.
+Japan offers a wide range of cultural experiences, from traditional arts such as the tea ceremony, flower arrangement, and calligraphy to modern pop culture including anime, manga, and video games.
+Through hands-on programs and cultural activities, visitors can do more than simply observe—they can actively experience Japanese culture for themselves.

 GTN Prepaid SIM